Open-Source-Drilling-Community/YPLCalibrationFromRheometer/README.md

 The program is packaged as a Visual Studio solution, developed in C# and based on the .NET Core 3.1 framework (compatible with Windows, Linux and MacOS).

-Visual Studio is used for the developmenent but it should be possible to build the solution from the command line for those who just have the .Net environment without Visual Studio.
+Visual Studio has been used for the developmenent but as any dotnet program, it is possible to build it:
+- from the free version of Visual Studio, e.g. Community Edition (see [here](https://visualstudio.microsoft.com/vs/community/)), with the advantage that the `.sln` file at the root of the current directory is directly readable by VS Community
+- from the command line (assuming dotnet is already installed, otherwise see [here](https://dotnet.microsoft.com/en-us/download))
+- from the light-weight generic Visual Studio Code (see [here](https://code.visualstudio.com/))

 The solution is structure as follows: